czt1999/goft/README.md

-# gofeat
+# Goft
-Concise demos of Go features
+This repository gives a collection of concise demos of Go features, expected to be helpful for coders getting familiar with the language.